CHIHCHIEH-LAI/HLS/FP_SmithWaterman/README.md

 #### Find Index of Max Value
 ![iamge](https://github.com/CHIHCHIEH-LAI/HLS/blob/main/FP_SmithWaterman/imgs/backtracking.jpg) \
-[The original design of Smith-Waterman](https://github.com/CHIHCHIEH-LAI/HLS/tree/main/FP_SmithWaterman/src/original) does not calculate max value index.
+The [original design of Smith-Waterman](https://github.com/CHIHCHIEH-LAI/HLS/tree/main/FP_SmithWaterman/src/original) does not calculate max value index.
 However, when doing backtracking, the host first needs to start from the point with max value and then trace back according to direction matrix.
 Thus we add a feature of finding max value index.

 #### Scalable Design
 ![image](https://github.com/CHIHCHIEH-LAI/HLS/blob/main/FP_SmithWaterman/imgs/scalable.jpg) \
+In the [original design of Smith-Waterman](https://github.com/CHIHCHIEH-LAI/HLS/tree/main/FP_SmithWaterman/src/original), N and M parameters in kernel have to be the same as query and database sequences.
+But in real Smith-Waterman applications, sequence lengths are not fixed.
+Therefore, we let kernel read and process database sequence segmentally by using circular buffer so that kernel can process database of any lengths with fixed hardware resource.

 ### Results as Compare with the Original

 ## Folder Structure